New Forest Invasive Non-Native Plants

 What is it about?

-Hampshire and Isle of Wight Wildlife Trust will be working with landowners to reduce the damage caused to the natural heritage of the New Forest by invasive non-native species.
+Hampshire & Isle of Wight Wildlife Trust will be working with landowners to reduce the damage caused to the natural heritage of the New Forest by invasive non-native species.

-- Deliver two training courses per year, which will increase the skills of land managers to identify and control the spread of invasive non-native species
+- Deliver training courses which will increase the skills of land managers to identify and control the spread of invasive non-native species.

 Volunteering and training

-The landowners of the stretches of riverbank habitat will be encouraged to keep any new infestations under control once project officers have demonstrated that the eradication of these species is both achievable and desirable.
+The landowners of the stretches of riverbank habitat will be encouraged to keep any new infestations under control once New Forest Invasive Non-Native Plants officers have demonstrated that eradication of these species is both achievable and desirable.

-Catherine Chatters – New Forest Non-Native Plants Officer, Hampshire and Isle of Wight Wildlife Trust
+Catherine Chatters – New Forest Non-Native Plants Officer, Hampshire & Isle of Wight Wildlife Trust